The System of Doctor Tarr and Professor Fether: Publication history

 "The System of Doctor Tarr and Professor Fether" was held by editors for several months before being published in Graham's Magazine for November 1845.

 Analysis

-At the time this story was written, the care of the insane was a significant political issue in the United States.
+At the time the story was written, the care of the insane was a significant political issue in the United States.
 People were calling for asylum reform because the mentally ill were being treated as prisoners, while increased acquittals due to the insanity defense were criticized for allowing criminals to avoid punishment.

 The story has been interpreted as a satirical political commentary on American democracy, a parody of the work of Charles Dickens and Nathaniel Parker Willis, and is also understood as a critique on 19th-century medical practices.